mengelhard/mmci_applied_ds/ds_glossary.md

 - **Algorithm:** A process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer
 - **Area under the ROC Curve (AUROC):** A common performance metric for binary classification that can be computed by (a) quantifying the area under the receiver operating characteristic (ROC) curve *or* (equivalently) the sensitivity-specificity curve; or (b) calculating the probability that a randomly selected positive example has a higher predicted probability of being predicted positive than a randomly selected negative example
 - **Average Precision (AP):** Also called the average positive predictive value (PPV), the average precision is an estimate of the area under the precision (i.e. PPV) versus recall (i.e. sensitivity) curve
-- Bag of words model: The bag-of-words model is a way of representing text data when modeling text with machine learning algorithms.
+- **Bag of words model:** An approach to natural language processing in which document features are based on word or phrase counts only without considering the relative positions of words and phrases within the document as a whole
-- Binary Classification: It is a process or task of classification, in which a given data is being classified into two classes.
-It’s basically a kind of prediction about which of two groups the thing belongs to.
+- **Binary classification:** A prediction task in which the label y belongs to one of two classes or categories (e.g. positive/negative, yes/no)
-- Black Box Model: After a model is trained it can sometimes become difficult to understand the inner workings of the model and the manner in which it arrives at decisions, especially in deep neural networks.
+- **Black box:** After a model is trained it can sometimes become difficult to understand the inner workings of the model and the manner in which it arrives at decisions, especially in deep neural networks.
 The model is then considered a ‘Black Box’
 - **Categorical variables:** A variable that can take on one of a limited and usually fixed number of possible values.
 Common examples in healthcare include sex, race, diagnosis codes, procedure codes, and medications
-- Classification Model: Classification models are a subset of supervised machine learning .
-A classification model reads some input and generates an output that classifies the input into some category
+- **Classification model:** A predictive model for which the predicted value is a categorical label
-- Clustering: A way of grouping the data points into different clusters, consisting of similar data points
+- Clustering: A way of the data points into different clusters consisting of similar data points
-- Computable phenotype: re-usable computerized search queries that detect specific clinical events or diseases using electronic health record data
+- **Computable phenotype:** a set of rules or criteria used to identify a specific clinical diagnosis, event, or finding using electronic health record data
-- Computer Vision: (broader term in relation to CNN)
+- **Computer vision:** A field combining elements of machine learning, robotics, and signal processing to interpret image data and use these data to make predictions or decisions
-- Confusion Matrix: A summary of prediction results on a classification problem.
+- **Confusion Matrix:** A cross-tabulation of true labels versus model predictions used to summarize the performance of a classification model
-- Convolution: In mathematics (in particular, functional analysis), convolution is a mathematical operation on two functions (f and g) that produces a third function ( ) that expresses how the shape of one is modified by the other
+- **Convolution (computer vision):** A mathematical operation used to quantify the similarity between a given filter and each region of an image or other feature map
-- Convolutional Neural Network (CNN): A  Deep Learning algorithm which can take in an input image, assign importance (learnable weights and biases) to various aspects/objects in the image and be able to differentiate one from the other.
+- **Convolutional Neural Network (CNN):** A deep neural network containing multiple convolutional layers (i.e. layers implementing the convolution operation).
+CNNs are most common in image processing but can be applied to a wide variety of data modalities
-- Cross entropy Loss: Cross-entropy loss, or log loss, measures the performance of a classification model whose output is a probability value between 0 and 1.
-Cross-entropy loss increases as the predicted probability diverges from the actual label.
+- **Cross-entropy loss:** The usual loss function used to train classification models.
+It quantifies the correspondence between predicted probabilities and true labels.
+Mathematically, it is the negative log likelihood of a categorical random variable corresponding to the label
 - **Data filtering:** Applying inclusion and/or exclusion criteria to remove individuals or data points from an analysis
 - Data Model: the process of producing a descriptive diagram of relationships between various types of information that are to be stored in a database.
 One of the goals of data modeling is to create the most efficient method of storing information while still providing for complete access and reporting.
 1
 - Data parameter: A set of properties whose values determine the characteristics of something.
 A limit or boundary of the data.